nirwo/Licener/README.md

 # Licener - Comprehensive License Management System

 Licener is a full-featured web application for managing, tracking, and optimizing software licenses across your organization.
-Built with Node.js, Express, and MongoDB, it provides a robust platform for license lifecycle management.
+Built with Node.js and Express, it provides a robust platform for license lifecycle management.

 ## Features